Updated, April 2015

 3. Why is a licensor required to exercise quality control over a licensee’s goods and services?

-Control is needed because a trademark represents the trademark owner’s reputation for goods and services of a certain level of quality, and consumers tend to rely on this reputation in making purchasing decisions.
-If a licensor does not exercise sufficient control over the quality of the goods and services offered by the licensee, the trademark may, in some countries (for example, the United Kingdom and Canada), become vulnerable to attack by the licensee or a third party.
+Quality control is needed because a trademark represents the trademark owner’s reputation for producing goods and services of a certain level of quality.
+Consumers tend to rely on this reputation in making purchasing decisions.
+If the trademark owner does not exercise sufficient control over the quality of the goods and/or services offered by the licensee, the trademark may, in some countries (e.g., the United Kingdom and Canada), become vulnerable to attack by the licensee or a third party.
 In other countries, such as the United States, the trademark may be deemed abandoned.

-A license will provide for quality control by the licensor by including provisions such as:
+A license will provide for quality control by the licensor by including provisions such as the following:

 4. What other issues are commonly addressed in a trademark license?